MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 * Take your two seasonal analysis sheets and merge the pivot tables and graphs into one new sheet.
 * Finally, take a screen shot of it, and as David Malan would say, *"voilà"*, your Excel summary visuals are complete!

-Due to the amount of content, the summary is too large to post on GitHub; a PNG has to do.
+Due to the amount of content, the summary is too large to post on GitHub; a .PNG file has to do.

 # Fin
 I hope you've found this Excel section guide helpful!
-Be sure to check out my SQL and R sections!
+Be sure to check out my SQL and R sections and future case studies!
 I am open to criticism.
 Please email me for any corrections, improvements, or suggestions.

+**Thank you**